HotPatcher: A open source UE resource hot patching tool

 • Fixed ErrorLog caused by invalid paths in PackageTrackerAsCluster.

-• Adjusted the output path for Metadata.
+• Adjusted the output path of Metadata.

-• Optimized the tracing implementation of PackageTracker.
+• Optimized the tracking implementation of PackageTracker.

-• Set bSupportWorldComposition to default false.
+• Set bSupportWorldComposition to false by default.

 2023.01.08 Update v80.0 HotPatcher Modular